JRC welcomes everyone who is committed to a serious and deeply satisfying Jewish life within a pluralistic community.

 Fridays Nights (Erev Shabbat)

 Check our calendar for a schedule of Friday night services.
 At least once a month we have a family-friendly service.
-We often have special programs featuring guest speakers, our published authors' service honoring JRC's writers, and other programming.
+We often have special programs featuring guest speakers, published authors, and other programming after services.
 During the summer, we host four Erev Shabbat Beach Services (and picnics) on the beautiful Evanston lakeshore.

 After Erev Shabbat services we gather together for a sweet treat and conversation at our weekly Oneg.
 Sponsor an Erev Shabbat Oneg in celebration of a birthday/simcha or in honor of a loved one's Yahrzeit.